Mastering Work-Life Balance: A Day in the Life of a Busy Professional

-I am often asked how I do it all and sleep at least 8 hours per night?
+I am often asked how I do it all and sleep at least 8 hours per night.
 For years, I’ve used time blocks that have continuously evolved as I grow personally and professionally.
 Does it always come together perfectly?
-Absolutely not, but it serves as guardrails for me and gives me a semblance of organization to strive for peak performance and helps me to prioritize.
+Not, but it serves as a guardrail for me gives me a semblance of organization to strive for peak performance, and helps me to prioritize.
 For instance, sleep has always been top of the list at the end of the day ahead of screen time.
-While I may not know what’s streaming on Netflix, I’m well rested each morning.
+While I may not know what’s streaming on Netflix, I’m well-rested each morning.

 By way of background, I am the broker/owner of a boutique commercial real estate firm, a new mom, president of an active local commercial real estate organization, a board member for a few other groups, and just started scaling one of my other businesses (more on that in weeks to come).